Meramec Caverns: History

 The Meramec Caverns have existed for the past 400 million years, slowly forming through deposits of limestone.
 In centuries past, Native Americans used the cavern system for shelter.
 The first cave west of the Mississippi River to be explored by Europeans, it was first visited in 1722 by a French miner.

-Meramec Caverns was a station on the Underground Railroad.
-Thousands of runaway slaves were reportedly housed there.

 During the 18th century, the cave was used for extracting saltpeter for the manufacture of gunpowder.
 In the Civil War era, the Union Army used the caves as a saltpeter plant, but the plant was discovered and destroyed by Confederate guerrillas, likely including the future infamous outlaw Jesse James.
 According to local legend, James and his brother and partner in crime Frank used the caves as a hideout in the 1870s.
 However, there is scant historical evidence to support this tradition.
 One legend in particular claims that a sheriff tracking the Jameses sat in front of the cave, waiting for Jesse and his gang to emerge; however, they had found another exit.

 In 1933, the extended cave system was discovered, revealing the present 4.6 mi, and was introduced to the public as a tourist attraction in 1935 by Lester B. Dill, who invented the bumper sticker as a means of promoting the caverns.

 In 1960, Meramec Caverns rented billboard space in the caverns.
 The owners claimed this was the only underground billboard in the world.
 In midsummer of 1972, Meramec Caverns provided the cave settings for Tom Sawyer, a musical film which was released to theaters that following year.
 In the 1998 movie Deep Impact (film) a reference is made to the limestone caves of Missouri as the location of the ARC shelter.